 These vulnerable groups should not drink unpasteurized juice.

 Schools, child and adult day cares, hospitals and other facilities serving vulnerable groups should not sell or serve unpasteurized juice.
 Children on field trips to farms or farm markets should not be offered unpasteurized juice.

 Where do pathogens like E. coli O157:H7 come from?

-Does heating spoil the juice?
+Does pasteurization reduce the nutrients in juice?

 Will refrigeration make the juice safe?

-- #03 Pasteurized and Raw Milk
+- HealthLinkBC File #03 Pasteurized and Raw Milk

-- #59a Food Safety: Easy Ways to Make Food Safer
+- HealthLinkBC File #59a Food Safety: Easy Ways to Make Food Safer